JustLikeIcarus/useradmin/README.md

 **Email**

-For the email module I had success with the 3.2/devel branch of Shadowhands github repo here: <https://github.com/shadowhand/email/tree/3.2/develop>, If you are using submodules the following can be used (and don't forget adding it to Kohana modules afterwards) to checkout the 3.2 branch:
+For the email module the default 3.3/master branch of Shadowhands github repo here: <https://github.com/shadowhand/email/tree/3.3/master>,

 	git submodule add git://github.com/shadowhand/email.git modules/email
-	cd modules/email
-	git checkout -b 3.2/develop origin/3.2/develop
-	cd ../..
 	git submodule init && git submodule update

 Be sure to set the correct email options in the email.php config file as well as the email options in the useradmin.php config file.